Differentially Private Ordinary Least Squares

-\fi Our algorithm (Algorithm~\ref{alg:private_JL}) is based on the JLT that uses independent Gaussian random matrix.
+\fi Our first algorithm (Algorithm~\ref{alg:private_JL}) is an adaptation of Gaussian JLT.
+Proving that this adaptation remains $(\epsilon,\delta)$-differentially private is straightforward (the proof appears in Appendix~\ref{apx_subsec:thmprivacy}).
 As described, the algorithm takes as input a parameter $r$ (in addition to the other parameters of the problem) that indicates the number of rows in the JL-matrix.
-Later, we analyze what should one set as the value of $r$.
+Later, we analyze what should one set as the value of $r$. \ifx\confversion\undefined